mkutz/screenplay-workshop-parabank/README.md

 Our tests would gain some readability.
 We could put knowledge and state into fields of our actor instance.

-However, we would end up with a class potentially even larger than our largest page objects as this class would be a collection of _all_ use cases of our application!
+However, we would end up with a class even larger than our largest page objects as this class would be a collection of _all_ use cases of our application!

 To avoid that, the screenplay pattern breaks everything down into generic interfaces for the [Actor] to work with.